 Tips to Stop Procrastination

-Procrastination is when you find reasons to put off things for another time.
-It is an inefficient way to handle your life because you are essentially borrowing against time in the future when tasks will eventually have to be handled.
+Procrastination is an inefficient way to handle your life because you are essentially borrowing against time in the future when tasks will eventually have to be handled.

 In addition, putting something off until a later date can have negative consequences.
-For example, waiting until the last minute to pay off a debt that doesn't arrive at the debtor on time, can result in a late fee.
-Or, not having your car tuned up in time and then breaking down in the middle of nowhere.
+For example, waiting until the last minute to pay off a debt that doesn't arrive at the debtor on time can result in a late fee.
+Or, not having your car tuned up in time can lead to a breakdown.

 When You Are Not Procrastinating